Georgia charges Trump with trying to overturn election

 Trump has been mired in legal trouble since leaving office.

-Apart from the criminal cases, a New York jury in May found him liable for sexually abusing and defaming the writer E. Jean Carroll and awarded her $5 million in a civil case.
-A trial is scheduled for Jan.
-15 on a second defamation lawsuit seeking $10 million in damages.
+Apart from the criminal cases, a New York jury in May found him liable for sexually abusing and defaming the writer E. Jean Carroll and awarded her $US5 million ($NZ8.35 million) in a civil case.
+A trial is scheduled for January 15 on a second defamation lawsuit seeking $US10 million in damages.
 Trump denies wrongdoing.

 Trump is due to face trial in October in a civil case in New York that accuses him and his family business of fraud to obtain better terms from lenders and insurers.

-Trump's company was fined $1.6 million after being convicted of tax fraud in a New York court in December.
+Trump's company was fined $US1.6 million after being convicted of tax fraud in a New York court in December.